 Consumers today rely heavily (and primarily) on other customer reviews and testimonials to make their purchasing decision.
-Companies like Yelp, TripAdvisor, and CNET are helping thousands of people decide where to eat, stay, and which product to buy on a daily basis.
+Companies like Yelp, TripAdvisor, and CNET help thousands of people decide where to eat, stay, and which product to buy on a daily basis.
 Studies show that around 90% of consumers read online reviews before visiting a business or making a purchase.
 Customer testimonials are considered the equivalent of asking for a personal recommendation.

-So how can you use customer testimonials to your advantage?
-There are many ways to advertise your best customer testimonials, but the main idea is to display your best customer reviews on your website, in a prominent location.
-If you don’t provide your website visitors with the review information they need to help make a purchasing decision, there is a good chance you will lose that potential customer.
+How can you use customer testimonials to your advantage?
+There are many ways to advertise your customer testimonials, but the main idea is to display your best customer reviews on your website in a prominent location.
+If you don’t provide your website visitors with the review information they need to make a purchasing decision, there is a good chance you will lose that potential customer.
 This article will show you the best ways to display customer testimonials on your site.

 Before you decide how to display your customer reviews, you will need to gather all of your best customer stories.
 These stories can come in many shapes and forms, so you will want to divide them up into similar groups, based on the content type.
 Group them by text length, type (case study, short testimonial, formal review), and media type – video or text.
 This way you have an idea of how many reviews of each type you possess and can easily display them on your site.